 This differentiation gives us the decent direction with respect to the compliance energy.
 The update of parameters happening at Step 9 depends on the obtained direction.
-In the proposed algorithm we used the constant gradient descent step γ .
-It is equal to 10^{-5} for the considered example shown in Figure 5-10.
+In the proposed algorithm the constant gradient descent step $\gamma$ is used.
+It is equal to $10^{-5}$ for the considered example shown in Figure 5-10.

 Step 10 of the algorithm prevents parameters from violation of given limitations.
 It is the hole escaping for the considered example.
-We need to limit values of the hole coordinate with R from the bottom and with $N_i - R$ from the top.
-N_i are two dimensions of the domain D. It is easy to keep coordinates within this range by forced setting them equal to R or $N_i - R$ when they violate the bottom or top limitations respectively.
+Values of the hole coordinate are limited with R from the bottom and with $N_i - R$ from the top. $N_i$ are two dimensions of the domain D. It is easy to keep coordinates within this range by forced setting them equal to R or $N_i - R$ when they violate the bottom or top limitations respectively.